-- be a U. S. citizen or a permanent resident - have a valid Social Security number - have a high school diploma, equivalent (passing score on the HiSET, the TASC, or California High School Proficiency Exam or GED. - complete the Free Application for Federal Student Aid (FAFSA) at the Federal Student Aid - have completed an application for admission to the College - be admitted into an eligible degree or certificate program

-- not have defaulted on or owe a refund on any previous aid - maintain satisfactory academic progress
+- be a U. S. citizen or an eligible non-citizen - have a valid Social Security number - have a high school diploma, equivalent (passing score on the HiSET, the TASC, or California High School Proficiency Exam or GED) - complete the Free Application for Federal Student Aid (FAFSA) at the Federal Student Aid - have completed an application for admission to the College - be admitted into an eligible degree or certificate program - not have defaulted on or owe a refund on any previous aid - maintain satisfactory academic progress

-For financial aid purposes, a student is considered to be making satisfactory academic progress if they meet the following criteria:
+For financial aid purposes, a student is making satisfactory academic progress if they meet the following criteria: